 World Health Organization issues reverse osmosis water warning

-Just about everyone knows that Reverse Osmosis (RO) systems excel at removing water impurities, but few are aware that they also remove the beneficial minerals.
+Just about everyone knows that Reverse Osmosis (RO) filters or systems excel at removing water impurities, but few are aware that they also remove the beneficial minerals.
 In fact, the reverse osmosis process removes 92-99% of beneficial calcium and magnesium.
 What's the big deal?

 After analyzing hundreds of scientific studies concerning demineralized or reverse osmosis water, the World Health Organization released a report stating that such water "has a definite adverse influence on the animal and human organism."